MARKET SNAPSHOT: Stock Market Threatens To End Streak Of Records After Jobs Report

 See:Why financial markets focused on fatter paychecks, ignored payrolls drop in jobs report (http://www.marketwatch.com/story/why-financial-markets-focused-on-fatter-paychecks-ignored-payrolls-drop-in-jobs-report-2017-10-06)

-Immediately after the report, bond yields and the dollar spiked, but by noon, trimmed or gave up those gains.
+Immediately after the report, bond yields and the dollar spiked, but by noon, trimmed those gains.
 The 10-year Treasury note touched is highest yield since around July at 2.39%, but then slipped back to 2.36%.
 The dollar strengthened (http://www.marketwatch.com/story/british-pound-drops-set-for-worst-week-in-a-year-on-talk-of-early-uk-election-2017-10-06) to above 94, before pulling back.

 Read:Hurricanes may make it look like U.S. 'lost' jobs for the first time since 2010 (http://www.marketwatch.com/story/hurricanes-may-make-it-look-like-us-lost-jobs-for-the-first-time-since-2010-2017-10-01)